jarosser06/servo/README.md

 ```

 ### Secrets Management

-All secrets are base64-encoded and stored locally in `.servo/secrets.yaml`.
+All secrets are base64-encoded (not encrypted) and stored locally in `.servo/secrets.yaml`.

 #### `servo secrets list`
 List all configured secrets (names only, not values).